MarikaKononen/HeadlessWordPressWithReact/README.md

 # Next.js
-This project uses React Framework Next.js for taking care of routing. https://nextjs.org
+This project uses React Framework Next.js for taking care of direct routing. https://nextjs.org

 Next.js will serve each file in /pages under a pathname matching the filename.